sahishnuk2/tp/docs/DeveloperGuide.md

 2. Parser validates prefixes/arguments and constructs a Command instance (e.g., BlockTimeslotCommand).
 3. LogicManager executes the Command (command.execute(model)).
 4. Command manipulates the Model (reads or mutates Timeslots) and returns a CommandResult.
-5. LogicManager persists changes (see [Persistence & UI](#persistence--ui)) and returns the CommandResult to the caller/UI.
+5. LogicManager persists changes (see [Persistence and UI](#persistence-and-ui)) and returns the CommandResult to the caller/UI.

 **Sequence diagrams:**